 How Do I Use Cacao Butter?

-- You can also use cacao butter in candies and confections like truffles, fudge and brittle with great success and, of course, make epic homemade chocolate, too, by combining cacao powder with the butter and a little sweetener.
+- You can also use cacao butter in candies and confections like truffles, fudge and brittle with great success and, of course, make an epic homemade chocolate bar, too, by combining cacao powder with the butter and a little sweetener.

 - Melted cacao butter can also be used in small amounts to blend into frostings and sweet sauces.

 In Hot Drinks

 - Blend cacao butter into hot drinks like lattes for an extra creamy and luxurious sipping experience.

 - Cacao butter shares the limelight with its kin, shea butter, both revered for skincare benefits.

 - Cacao butter also makes an incredible topical balm or lip balm, which can be rubbed directly onto your skin.